 NCI has announced several funding opportunities that align with the Cancer Moonshot.See Funding Opportunities

 There are more than 50 known hereditary cancer syndromes; however, testing for these syndromes in appropriate populations still remains a vastly underused cancer prevention strategy.
 Many individuals at risk for cancer lack access to genetic screening and preventative approaches due to cost, geographical location, or lack of understanding about these strategies.
 By improving the availability and uptake of these tests by individuals and families at high-risk for cancer, significant improvements can be made in the prevention and early treatment of inherited cancer syndromes.

 This recommendation supports research to develop, test, and implement evidence-based strategies to identify those at risk for inherited cancer syndromes and implement appropriate clinical management.
-This includes improving access to genetic counseling and testing concordant with appropriate follow-up care for prevention and early detection of cancer.
-In addition, advancing the understanding of mechanisms and identifying biomarkers associated with cancer development can lead to improved prevention and early detection interventions.
+Studies are needed to improve access to genetic counseling and testing with appropriate follow-up care for the prevention and early detection of cancer.
+In addition, advancing the understanding of mechanisms involved in hereditary cancers and identifying biomarkers associated with cancer development can lead to improved prevention and early detection interventions.